 In a tragic case, a mother was rendered quadriplegic and her son suffered serious brain injuries.
-Kevin quickly obtained accident benefits for the mother including the purchase and building of a new wheelchair accessible home for the family in the location of her choice, close to friends and relatives and an eventual large settlement out of court for her.
+Their Carranza lawyer quickly obtained accident benefits for the mother including the purchase and building of a new wheelchair accessible home for the family in the location of her choice, close to friends and relatives and an eventual large settlement out of court for her.

 As to her son, because he was only 10 years old at the time of the accident, he was not entitled to a payment of loss of income or loss of earning capacity according to the caselaw (Zehr vs. Dominion) at the Financial Services Commission of Ontario.

-Eventually, a favourable caselaw came out which contradicted the previous authorities and which agreed with Kevin’s interpretation.
+Eventually, a favourable caselaw came out which contradicted the previous authorities and which agreed with the lawyer’s interpretation.

 Our lawyer’s strategy served his young client well as he was able to achieve a significant settlement for income loss to a minor.